swfans/syndicatfx/README.md

 **SyndicatFX**, alternative binary for the classic Bullfrog game.

-Be warned: this project is a work in progress, shared to help in collaboration efforts.
-If you just want to play the game, you won't find anything interesting here.
-But if you're reverse-engineering enthusiast, feel free to check it out, and maybe help us in making this work.

 ## About

 **SyndicatFX** is a port of the 1993 DOS game Syndicate to modern